unwisegeek/aresmush/plugins/pf2e/help/en/pf2e_chargen.md

 * `background`%xy*%xn: Your character's life before they became an adventurer.
 (See `help bglist` for a list of Backgrounds.)
 * `charclass`%xy*%xn: Your character's class, their field of expertise.
 * `heritage`%xy*%xn: A subset of ancestry, determines what ancestry feats are available.
-* `lineage`: Some heritages offer optional lineage feats.
-If yours does and you want one, choose it with this keyword.
 * `specialize`: Many classes have specialties.
 If yours does, choose it using this element.
 * `specialize_info`: A few classes need to choose an option for their specialty.
 Choose it with this keyword.
 * `alignment`%xy*%xn: Your character's alignment, expressed as a two-letter code.
 See [PRD](https://2e.aonprd.com/Rules.aspx?ID=95) for how alignment works in Pathfinder 2e.